okta/workflows-templates/workflows/slack_app_template_project/readme.md

 | **Response Body**| text | Drag the **body** output from the **HTTP - Raw Request** card. |
 </details>
 </br>
 Save and enable the flow.
-Set it to save data.
+Set it to save data. </br>

+Click the  **Deployment**  tab.
+Click **Create test version** and then click  **Deploy** .
+This will deploy with the completed Slack API connector whose cards will incorporated for the template.

 See [Build a custom API action card](https://help.okta.com/wf/en-us/content/topics/workflows/connector-builder/capia-capia-card.htm).